Azure/k8s-bake/README.md

 # Kubernetes bake action

-Use this action to bake manifest file to be used for deployments using helm, kustomize or kompose.
+Use this action to bake manifest files to be used for deployments using helm, kustomize or kompose.

 Sets output variable 'manifestsBundle' which contains the location of the manifest bundles created by bake action.